 Almost a year on from freezing my eggs so much has changed for me.
 Turning 40 last week, certainly made me think about the decade I said a fond farewell to.
 One thing I have learnt throughout my 30’s is that I’m definitely made of tough stuff, and with the amazing support of my friends and family I know in time everything becomes clearer again!

 I feel like I’ve come to terms with disappointments in the past and have made peace with the decisions that have partly led to where I am right now.
 After celebrating my birthday, I’m surprised to say I feel very positive and hopeful about being 40.
 I say surprised, as I get the impression this may be going against the grain to what many of us feel like when we hit these milestones.
-Considering the gap between where I had imagined I would be at 40, it’s even more, a surprise to me, but the fact that I have a smile on my face most of the time speaks volumes.
+Considering the gap between where I had imagined I would be at 40, it’s even more of a surprise to me, but the fact that I have a smile on my face most of the time speaks volumes.

 As someone recently said to me, 40 is the new 30 and it’s going to happen anyway so why not embrace it!